🇩🇰

 Er dette lavet med grøntsagsbouillon?

-Made with vegetable stock?
+Is this made with vegetable stock?

 Er der gelatine i dette?